threader/PC-Tuning/docs/post-install.md

 ## Removing Bloatware

-Before we remove bloatware via bruteforce on linux, we may as well uninstall what windows allows us to.
+Before we remove bloatware via bruteforce on linux, we may as well uninstall what Windows allows us to.

 - Uninstall bloatware in ``Control Panel > Programs > Programs and Features``.

     - In the ``Turn Windows features on or off`` section, disable everything **except** for:

-        - Note: Keep ``Windows Search`` enabled on windows 7
+        - Note: Keep ``Windows Search`` enabled on Windows 7

         - See [media/windows7-features-example.png](../media/windows7-features-example.png)